 The Pomeranian – popularly known as a Pom or Pom-Pom – is a small dog breed that is a descendant of the larger Spitz dog.
 The breed’s name is derived from the Pomerania region in north-east Germany and west Poland.
 Often referred to as Dwarf Spitz (Zwergspitz), Pomeranians are easily recognized by their small size, smiling face, and fluffy coat.

-In this article, we will look at the characteristics of this toy breed, study their origins, and answer frequently asked questions.
+In this article, we will look at the characteristics of the Pomeranian, study the origins of this toy breed, and answer frequently asked questions.

 Pomeranian breed characteristics